bhamburg/burgbits-vuepress2/docs/about/README.md

   <iframe src="https://www.youtube.com/embed/B62Kw4nDD88?rel=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-Some of the great artists who have inspired my playing and interest in the instrument include but are certainly not limited to [Eddie Peabody](https://en.wikipedia.org/wiki/Eddie_Peabody), [Harry Reser](https://en.wikipedia.org/wiki/Harry_Reser), and [Buddy Wachter](https://www.youtube.com/watch?v=pAViBbCtmoI).
+Some of the great artists who have inspired my playing and interest in the instrument include but are certainly not limited to [Eddie Peabody](https://www.youtube.com/watch?v=2kf3Cx_odqY), [Ken Aoki](https://www.youtube.com/watch?v=j714N05_SeQ), and [Buddy Wachter](https://www.youtube.com/watch?v=pAViBbCtmoI).

-I've been fortunate enough to play with great musicians in the Philadelphia area while gigging with [Drew Nugent and the Midnight Society](https://www.youtube.com/watch?v=xNOZTVwBa_4) and the [Red Hot Ramblers](https://www.youtube.com/watch?v=8COWgA1Hcxc).
+I've also been fortunate to have the chance to play with some great traditional jazz musicians in the Philadelphia area while gigging with [Drew Nugent and the Midnight Society](https://www.youtube.com/watch?v=xNOZTVwBa_4) and the [Red Hot Ramblers](https://www.youtube.com/watch?v=8COWgA1Hcxc).

 ## Other Hobbies